Substance Abuse and Mental Health Treatment

 - Anxiety Disorders (OCD, PTSD, GAD)

 - Bipolar Disorders

 - ADD AND ADHD

 Individuals who complete our mental health treatment program are overwhelmingly happy with the results of the care they receive here.
 More than ninety-five percent of them say they would refer a loved one or family member seeking mental health treatment to us.
 We believe the fact that clients overwhelmingly recommend us is proof of the quality of treatment and compassion new clients can expect when coming to The Beach Cottage at Seasons in Malibu.

-With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus that will give the client the most advanced opportunity for success.
+With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus and tackle the symptoms of alcoholism that will give the client the most advanced opportunity for success.
 Our approach towards healing is collaborative, comprehensive and committed.